The Reluctant Widow (film)

 The Reluctant Widow is a 1950 British historical drama film directed by Bernard Knowles and starring Jean Kent, Guy Rolfe, Paul Dupuis and Lana Morris.
-It is based on the 1946 novel The Reluctant Widow by Georgette Heyer, with the screenplay written by Gordon Wellesley and others.
+It iwas written by Gordon Wellesley and Basil Boothroyd (as J.B.
+Boothroyd) based on the 1946 novel The Reluctant Widow by Georgette Heyer.
 The screenplay concerns a governess who marries a British aristocrat, and inherits his country house when he dies.
 The ongoing Napoleonic Wars see her become embroiled with a spy ring.

+Plot

+During the Napoleonic Wars Elinor meets Lord Carlyon, who arranges for her to marry a dying man, so that on the man's death Carlyon can take advantage of his country house.
+There Elinor becomes involved with smugglers and a spy ring.